brettchalupa/brettchalupa.github.io/_posts/2016-12-18-participating-in-the-tempest-challenge.md

 - _Moshi Moshi_ by Banana Yoshimoto
 - _The Sympathizer_ by Viet Thanh Nguyen
 - _The Girls_ by Emma Cline
-- _Ancillary Justic_ by Ann Leckie
+- _Ancillary Justice_ by Ann Leckie
 - _Kindred_ by Octavia E Butler
 - _The People in the Trees_ by Hanya Yanagihara
 - _The Portrait of Dorian Gray_ by Oscar Wilde